ivan-mudrak/trent/README.md

 ## Benchmark

-Interestingly single threaded mode shows better performance with large and small files.
+Single threaded mode still shows better performance with large and small files.

 Although there is a switch in the code which will use multi-threaded mode if input file size is more than **10 Mb**.